AtlasOfLivingAustralia/ala-security-project/README.md

 compile "org.springframework.boot:spring-boot-starter-oauth2-client"
 ```

-By default, all URLs will go through OAuth Spring Security Filters which is not desirable for public pages.
+By default, all URLs will go through OAuth Spring Security Filters which is not desirable for public HTML pages.
 Also, this is not desirable for web services as a call that fails authentication/authorization will be routed
-to a HTML login page.
+to a HTML OAuth login page.

 To override the default catch-all behaviour, applications will need to define
 a `SecurityConfig` bean that extends WebSecurityConfigurerAdapter in the `grails-app/init` directory.
 Here is an example"